testspace-com/setup-testspace/README.md

 This sample repo - https://github.com/testspace-com/hello.publish - demonstrates support for jobs, matrix, and multiple workflows all executing based on the same commit.
 All of the published results are aggregated together as a single result set.

-[CLICK HERE](http://testspace-com.testspace.com/projects/testspace-com:hello.publish/spaces/main) to review *test results* from the `Hello Publish` sample.
+[CLICK HERE](http://testspace-com.testspace.com/projects/testspace-com:hello.publish/spaces/main) to review the *test results* from the `Hello Publish` sample.

 ### Dashboard
 Monitor the status of the software, regardless of the testing method.
 All the metrics; test results, code coverage, defects, requirements, etc., are collected and analyzed together.
 Testspace Dashboard provides: